 Summerside is a city of about 15,000 situated on a peninsula – the narrowest part of the Island.
 It is on the south side, the “summer side” of PEI on beautiful Bedeque Bay.
-From some points in Summerside one can see Malpeque Bay on the north side of PEI.
+From certain points in Summerside, Malpeque Bay can be seen on the north side of PEI.

-As a ship enters the harbour it passes Indian Head Lighthouse, one of the Island’s most unique lighthouses, set out a kilometer from MacCallum’s Point on a concrete foundation in the bay.
+As a ship enters the harbour, it passes the Indian Head Lighthouse, one of the Island’s most unique lighthouses set out a kilometer from MacCallum’s Point on a concrete foundation in the bay.
 A breakwater shelters ships as they enter the harbour.
-Within the harbour an excellent marina shares a venue with the curling club, the only one of its kind anywhere.
-Also evident at a glance is Spinnakers' Landing, a colourful summertime shopping village, designed like a fishing village, which beckons tourists to Summerside.
+Upon entering the harbour you’ll be greeted by a curling & yacht club on the marina.
+At first glance you’ll also see Spinnakers' Landing, a lively waterfront marketplace designed on a traditional fishing-village theme.

 We are proud of our heritage in Summerside, and we have a number of museums and cultural centres just a short distance from the harbour.
 Culture Summerside operates five heritage sites in Summerside, including two heritage homes, a genealogy centre, Bishop’s Machine Shop, and the International Fox Museum and Hall of Fame.
 Holman’s Ice Cream Parlour also offers guided walking tours of the historic downtown district seasonally.